Skip to main content

 PII Identification

 1. Slot-based PII identification: The sensitive data is stored in a slot whose name is defined in the privacy YAML config.
-This enables Rasa Pro to use the existing CALM slot filling mechanisms to identify PII in user messages, bot responses and slot events.
+This enables Rasa to use the existing CALM slot filling mechanisms to identify PII in user messages, bot responses and slot events.
 To learn more about how to configure PII slots, see the Anonymization Rules section below.

 2. GLiNER PII identification: Optional integration with GLiNER PII model to identify PII in two particular edge cases: